Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Introduction

+In view of the form of the metric \eqref{eq:intro.form.of.metric} in polarized $\mathbb U(1)$ symmetry, the estimates for the original $(3+1)$-dimensional metric $^{(4)}g$ naturally separate into those for the reduced metric $g$ and for the scalar field $\phi$.
+From now on, we will work in the reduced picture: we will refer to $g$ as the ``metric'' part, and $\phi$ as the ``wave'' part.

+In the context of Theorems~\ref{thm:intro} and \ref{deltathm:intro}, the wave part is more singular.
+Indeed, for an impulsive gravitational wave, $\rd\phi$ has a jump discontinuity across a null hypersurface, while $g$ is more regular.
+Correspondingly, for a $\de$-impulsive gravitational wave, $|\rd \phi|$ is of size $O(1)$, and $|\rd^2 \phi|$ is of size $O(\de^{-1})$ in a $\de$-neighborhood of a null hypersurface.
+Thus, in Theorem~\ref{deltathm:intro}, when we prove that the $(3+1)$-dimensional metric $^{(4)}g$ is uniformly Lipschitz in $\de$ everywhere and obeys uniform-in-$\de$ $H^2\cap C^{1,\th}$ estimates (for $\th \in (0, \f 14)$) away from the $\de$-impulsive gravitational waves, the main challenge is to prove these bounds for $\phi$.

-\paragraph{The wave estimates.} The estimates for the $\mathbb U(1)$-reduced equation \eqref{eq:Einstein.scalar.field} naturally separate into those for the (reduced) metric $g$ and for the scalar field $\phi$.
-In part I of our series \cite{LVdM1}, we proved estimates for the metric $g$, as well as for some associated null hypersurfaces, assuming estimates for $\phi$ which are consistent the spacetime having three interacting $\de$-impulsive waves.
+In part I of our series \cite{LVdM1}, we proved estimates for the metric $g$, as well as for some associated null hypersurfaces, assuming estimates for $\phi$ which are consistent with the spacetime having three interacting $\de$-impulsive waves.

+In this paper, we carry out the remaining task, which is to obtain the estimates for $\phi$ assumed in \cite{LVdM1}, thus closing a bootstrap argument.

+In fact, given the estimates in \cite{LVdM1}, and recalling from \eqref{eq:Einstein.scalar.field} that $\phi$ satisfies a linear wave equation, we can think of this as a statement concerning the linear wave equation with $\de$-impulsive wave data on a background with rough metric.
+(See Section~\ref{sec:related.rough.coeff} for further discussions.)
+The following is an informal version of the main result in this paper: \begin{theorem}[Informal version of the main result in this paper] Suppose that \begin{itemize} \item the initial data for $\phi$ correspond to three small-amplitude $\de$-impulsive gravitational wave propagating towards each other, and \item there is a smooth Lorentzian metric $g$ in $[0,T_B)\times \mathbb R^2$ such that the geometric estimates for the reduced $(2+1)$-dimensional metric and null hypersurfaces in \cite{LVdM1} hold. \end{itemize}

+Suppose $\phi$ is the solution to the linear wave equation $\Box_g \phi =0$ with the prescribed data.
+Then, for all sufficiently small $\de>0$, the following holds in $[0,T_B)\times \mathbb R^2$: \begin{itemize} \item The solution $\phi$ satisfies $\de$-dependent estimates consistent with $\delta$-approximations of actual impulsive waves. \item $\phi$ is Lipschitz uniformly-in-$\de$ everywhere, and obeys uniform-in-$\de$ $H^2\cap C^{1,\th}$ estimates (for $\th \in (0, \f 14)$) away from the $\de$-impulsive gravitational waves. \end{itemize} \end{theorem}